quantumJLBass/boa-fraud/profiles/corporations/IDEA/IDEA alfn/idea alfn.md

 Join us for the 2nd Annual ALFN IDEA Summit, a dynamic event dedicated to fostering Inclusion, Diversity, Equity and Awareness.
 This summit, hosted by the ALFN's IDEA committee, will take place on May 1-2, 2024, at the Thompson Dallas.

-At the ALFN IDEA Summit, we will bring together thought leaders, industry experts, and advocates to engage in critical discussions and explore innovative solutions surrounding Inclusion, Diversity, Equity and Awareness “IDEA” issues.
+At the ALFN IDEA Summit, we will bring together thought leaders, industry experts, and advocates to engage in critical discussions and explore innovative solutions surrounding Inclusion, Diversity, Equity and Awareness "IDEA" issues.
 Our agenda includes guest speakers, panel discussions, and interactive roundtables that will inspire, educate, and empower attendees.

 KEY HIGHLIGHTS OF THE SUMMIT: